An introduction to Galton-Watson trees and their local limits: Local limits of Bienaym e-Galton-Watson trees

-\begin{rem} In case (iii) of Lemma \ref{lem:non-gene}, we gave in Remark 5.5 of \cite{ad:llcgwtcc}: \begin{itemize} \item a sub-critical offspring distribution which is generic for $\N$ but non-generic for $\{0\}$; \item a sub-critical offspring distribution which is non-generic for $\N$ but generic for $\{k\}$ for $k$ large enough. \end{itemize} This shows that the genericity of sets is not monotone with respect to the inclusion. \end{rem}
+\begin{rmrk} In case (iii) of Lemma \ref{lem:non-gene}, we gave in Remark 5.5 of \cite{ad:llcgwtcc}: \begin{itemize} \item a sub-critical offspring distribution which is generic for $\N$ but non-generic for $\{0\}$; \item a sub-critical offspring distribution which is non-generic for $\N$ but generic for $\{k\}$ with $k$ large enough. \end{itemize} This shows that the genericity of sets is not monotone with respect to the inclusion. \end{rmrk}